Sergey-Mr/Kilburnazon/README.md

-# Kilburnazon
+# StaffLink

 ## Overview
-Kilburnazon is an open-source web application developed using PHP and MySQL.
+StaffLink is an open-source web application developed using PHP and MySQL.
 It serves as an efficient solution for managing employee-related activities within an organization.
 This software provides a robust and user-friendly interface for handling employee directories, data management, leave requests, payroll reporting, and more.

 ## Features